Raytheon Oakley Systems received a $4.7 million task order from the State Department for continued support of the Raytheon InnerView software.

 Raytheon Co. has won a $33.7 million contract to support the Air Force’s efforts to study the systems and processes of the Earth.

 February saw a dip in activity compared to January, but it still turned out to be a good month for government contracting.
 Who won the biggest contracts this month?

-Raytheon Co. has won a $406 million contract to provide radar transmitters and fire control systems for the AEGIS program.
+Raytheon Co. has won a $199.7 million contract to provide the Navy with sonar systems and other equipment for hunting mines.